 In 2005 Hurricane Katrina damaged refineries and supply lines of natural and propane gas.
 In 2006 the Alaskan pipeline was damaged and all energy prices spiked up once again.
 In 2007 through 2009 record-high crude oil and the depreciating dollar drove petroleum fuel products even higher.
 Higher taxes are now being levied on conventional fuels.
 No one knows what might happen next to upset the sensitive balance of petroleum-based fuel prices, but America’s family farmers’ corn production is no where near capacity.
 By burning corn you can change the economic landscape for your family.

-Wood is heavy, dirty, and is neither efficient, convenient, nor environmentally friendly.
-And unless you have a source for free wood, it is expensive.
+Wood is heavy, dirty, and is neither efficient nor convenient.
+And unless you have a source for free wood, it can be expensive.
 Hardwood pellet stoves are an economic solution in one of our highly efficient stoves with the solid fuel pellet conversion kit installed.

-Corn burns cleaner and hotter than any other fuel.
+Corn burns cleaner than other fuels and hotter than wood per pound.
 Our corn stoves use a direct vent system that installs easily and less expensively than wood pellet or other types of grain burners.

 America’s Harvest Energy corn stoves and furnaces bring together the best fuel (corn) and the most efficient, least expensive corn-specific burning/heating systems available (Amaizablaze corn-burning stoves and furnaces).
 This is the place to purchase your stove for many years of economic, enjoyable heat.
-Add the conversion kit and you have a versatile heating solution that allows you to choose the least expensive fuel available no matter how the energy market fluctuates.
+If you choose, or if market conditions dictate, add the multi-fuel conversion kit to allow your stove to burn wood pellets as well as corn, and you have a versatile heating solution that allows you to choose the least expensive fuel available no matter how the energy market fluctuates.

 Corn may be nature’s only perfect fuel.
-It produces oxygen as it grows and needs no special processing or pelletizing before use.
+It produces oxygen as it grows, stores carbon dioxide in the corn as it grows, and needs no special processing or pelletizing before use.
 It is nature’s perfect pellet fuel.
 A near pure food and pure fuel, corn burns virtually smoke free, odor free, ash free, and pollutant free.
-It produces no dangerous creosote in your vent pipes, no waste product, and it requires no chimney.
+Corn is carbon neutral, because the same carbon dioxide it absorbs while growing is released when it burns — a zero sum carbon gain.
+Corn burns safer than wood, because corn produces no dangerous creosote in your vent pipes, no waste product, and it requires no chimney.
 Burn corn and you emit no more carbon dioxide into the atmosphere than if it were left in the field to decay or fed to animals.